thomasebsmith/finances/README.md

 - POSIX-compatible sh (to run the provided scripts)

 ## Quick Start
-It is recommended (but not required) to install and run this library in a virtual environment.
+It's recommended (but not required) to install and run this library in a virtual environment.

 To run an example program that uses this library (this will automatically create and use a virtual environment):